75 years ago the beginning of the

 In December , the Germans attempted to surprise the Allied armies

-as they traveled through the Ardennes.
+as they travelled through the Ardennes.
 The German objective was to split the

 Allies up in a surprise attack.
 The battle began on December 16th and continued